MicrosoftDocs/bot-docs/articles/bot-design-pattern-knowledge-base.md

 This enables you to trigger dialogs or automatically answer questions using LUIS and/or QnA Maker without having to implement custom calls to either tool.
-For example, if LUIS has enabled you to determine intent, you could trigger a [BasicQnAMakerDialog](https://docs.botframework.com/en-us/azure-bot-service/templates/qnamaker/#navtitle) to initiate the process of answering the user's question.
+For example, if LUIS has enabled you to determine intent, you could trigger a [BasicQnAMakerDialog][qnamakerTemplate] to initiate the process of answering the user's question.

 > [!TIP]
 > When implementing a combination of LUIS, QnA Maker, and/or Azure Search,